nibscbioinformatics/nf-core-viralevo/docs/usage.md

 ## Reference genome name

 * You need to provide the name of a viral reference genome to '--genome'.
-You can either choose an already available name (e.g.'SARS-CoV-2') from the nf-core-viralevo/conf/igenomes.config file or add details of a new genome that you wish to use in this pipeline to the bottom of igenomes.config file.
+You can either choose an already available name (e.g. SARS-CoV-2 or MT299802 to MT299805) from the nf-core-viralevo/conf/igenomes.config file or add details of a new genome that you wish to use in this pipeline to the bottom of igenomes.config file.

 ## Running the pipeline